 Hanamiyama Park 花見山公園

-Every spring, thousands of visitors flock to Hanamiyama Park to see the remarkable work of the Abe family.
-The Abes opened their privately owned farmland to the public as a park in 1959.
-Visit this park to enjoy hundreds of cherry blossoms and other flowering plants.
+Every spring, hundreds of thousands of visitors flock to Hanamiyama Park to see the remarkable work of the Abe family.
+Since they first opened their privately owned farmland to the public as a park in 1959.
+Visit this park to enjoy hundreds of cherry blossoms and other flowers.

 How to Get There